-File servers are increasingly becoming the norm as it gives location for shared disk access whereby various files such as media documents, databases folders and files.
+File servers are increasingly becoming the norm as it gives a location for shared disk access whereby various files such as media documents, databases folders, and files.
 You need a file server so as to store your files.

-Sometimes, file servers help to reduce the stress of copying folders or document from one computer to another as a network of computers can access shared information in the file server simultaneously.
+Sometimes, file servers help to reduce the stress of copying folders or documents from one computer to another as a network of computers can access shared information in the file server simultaneously.

-File server can be run through several programs but in this post, Windows Report team have compiled this list.
+The file server can be run through several programs but in this post, the Windows Report team has compiled this list.

-Amahi server also gives users to stream and share media files all devices connected to the server.
-It also gives users the ability to create server from simplified context template.
+Amahi server also gives users to stream and share media files on all devices connected to the server.
+It also gives users the ability to create servers from a simplified context template.
 Users can also get various plugins from the app store such as SickBeard, SabNZBD, or Plex Media Server

-Amahi server also enables cloud synchronisation, VPN and it also comes with an app store while the base system and some plugins are free, users will have to pay extra for premium plugins.
+Amahi server also enables cloud synchronization, VPN and it also comes with an app store while the base system and some plugins are free, users will have to pay extra for premium plugins.

-This ideal file server software has a wonderful and simple web interface that simplifies complex task for faster and easier handling by users.
-This software also comes with customizable features with the ability of users to add various plugins such as CouchPotato, bit torrent, Maraschino, HTPC Manager and Plex server
+This ideal file server software has a wonderful and simple web interface that simplifies the complex tasks for faster and easier handling by users.
+This software also comes with customizable features with the ability of users to add various plugins such as CouchPotato, bit torrent, Maraschino, HTPC Manager, and Plex server

 - ALSO READ: 5 best home server software

-Ubuntu also gives regular updates to their servers and supports various computer languages such as python, PHP 5, Perl and others.
-It also supports database such as MySQL, DB2 (supported by IBM) and Oracle Database Express.
+Ubuntu also gives regular updates to their servers and supports various computer languages such as python, PHP 5, Perl, and others.
+It also supports databases such as MySQL, DB2 (supported by IBM), and Oracle Database Express.

 - Editor’s Note: If you’re interested in other file management software, check out our wide collection of guides.

-ClearOS is an open source platform to give a nice interface which users find easy to use.
-Its open source technologies users to access the ClearOS home server experience, users can also decide to only pay for products and services they need.
+ClearOS is an open-source platform to give a nice interface that users find easy to use.
+Its open-source technologies users to access the ClearOS home server experience, users can also decide to only pay for products and services they need.

 You can expand this file server software with plugins.
 In addition, it has a user-friendly intuitive web-based graphical user interface.

-In conclusion, the software we mentioned above are ideal for file server applications in your network settings.
-Ubuntu is my top pick although others such as free NAS and Amahi comes close.
+In conclusion, the software we mentioned above is ideal for file server applications in your network settings.
+Ubuntu is my top pick although others such as free NAS and Amahi come close.

-However, Windows Home server is good, but it is outdated; hence, your choice depends on the functionality and features desired.
+However, the Windows Home Server is good, but it is outdated; hence, your choice depends on the functionality and features desired.

 RELATED STORIES TO CHECK OUT: